dmbarbour/glas/docs/GlasDesign.md

 ## Records and Variants

 Glas has built-in support for records using a syntax of form `(x:6, y:7)`.

-In the underlying model, records are encoded as a trie of graph nodes, with outbound labeled edges for each byte in the label and `:` as the sentinel label.
-However, the Glas compiler will favor a flat, unboxed representation similar to C structures.
+In the underlying model, records are encoded as a trie with one node per character in the label, and `:` as a sentinel.
+The compiler may use a more optimal representation.

 Records are immutable.
 However, we can model record 'update' by a function that produces a copy of the record except for specified labels, which are added, removed, or have a value replaced.
 Glas provides syntax for record updates, and supports [row-polymorphic updates](https://en.wikipedia.org/wiki/Row_polymorphism).

 Glas distinguishes 'open' and 'closed' records.
 Closed records are the default.
 An open record is represented as `(x:6, y:7, ...)`.
 Open records allow fields to be added via unification.
 Closed records include an implicit field to support reflection on the set of defined fields, but forbid adding new fields via unification.
-We can unify closed records, so long as no new fields are added.

-Glas variants are modeled as closed, singleton records, e.g. `circle:(radius:3, color:red)`.
-Glas can leverage the closed record reflection field for pattern matching on variants and records.
-The trivial case of a singleton variants can be recognized by a compiler and encoded with zero overhead, and is suitable as a symbolic type wrapper.
+Reflection on closed records is the basis for pattern matching and optional parameters.

+Glas variants can be modeled as closed, singleton records, e.g. `circle:(radius:3, color:red)` vs. `square:(side:3, color:blue)`.
+Variants are very common for modeling tree-structured data, and may receive specialized support from the Glas type system and compiler.
+A 'singleton' variant, having only one choice, can be useful as a type wrapper to guard against accidental use of data in the wrong context.

 The empty, closed record `()` serves as the Glas unit type and value.
-The unit variant `foo:()` is very convenient for modeling simple enumerations, so Glas provides a convenient shorthand: `'foo` is equivalent to `foo:()`.
+The unit variant `foo:()` is convenient for modeling simple enumerations or flag parameters.
+Glas provides a convenient shorthand: `'foo` is equivalent to `foo:()`.

 *Aside:* The empty, open record `(...)` serves as an anonymous future.
 Use of parentheses around an unlabeled expression, such as `(expr)`, can usefully serve as a precedence indicator.

 ## Lists, Tuples, Arrays

-Glas lists are modeled as a recursive structure of variants and records:
+Lists can be modeled as a recursive structure of variants and records:

-        type List a = list:(head: a, tail: List a) | 'null
+        type List a = cons:(head: a, tail: List a) | 'null

-Lists are very useful, so Glas provides a convenient shorthand: `[1,2,3]` expands to `list:(head:1, tail:[2,3])`, and `[]` trivially expands to `'null`.
+Glas provides a convenient shorthand: `[1,2,3]` essentially expands to `cons:(head:1, tail:[2,3])`, and `[]` expands to `'null`.
+This isn't the exact model Glas uses, but it's adequate to illustrate.
+Support for list comprehensions is still under consideration.

 Tuples can be modeled as invariant-length, heterogeneous lists, e.g. `[1, "hello", (x:6, y:7)]`.
-Tuples would generally be typed as records, rather than lists.
-Many functions on lists - length, zip, index, split, concatenation, etc. - should be carefully typed so they also work for tuples.
+Tuples would be typed as records, rather than as lists.
+Many methods on lists - length, zip, index, split, concatenation, etc. - will apply to tuples.
+Some, such as map and fold, may work for tuples with homogeneous type.

-Arrays are essentially lists with an optimized representation.
-Glas does not distinguish arrays from lists in syntax, but does distinguish arrays the type system to support array-optimized list functions and prevent accidental conversions.
+Arrays are essentially lists with an explicitly optimized representation.
+In many cases, Glas requires explicit conversion from list to array representation or back to prevent accidental conversions.

-*Aside:* Support for list comprehensions is still under consideration.
-Support for abstraction of the list tail, e.g. `[1, ... rem]` as `list:(head:1, tail:rem)` is viable, but also not fully accepted yet.

 ## Imperative Programming

 Glas syntax has a familiar, imperative style.
-Programs consist largely of declared variables, sequential statements, loops, and conditional behaviors.
+Glas supports imperative functions, objects and methods, exceptions, and multi-threading.
+A Glas function consists largely of declared variables, sequential statements, loops, and conditional behaviors.

         fn collatz(n) {
           var x = n;